cfw-guide/dsi.cfw.guide/_pages/en_US/dumping-game-cards.md

 ---
-title: "Dumping Cartridges"
+title: "Dumping Game Cards"
 redirect_from:
   - /dump-cart
   - /dump-card
+  - /dump-game
 ---

-This section is for dumping cartridges using GodMode9i so they can be played on emulators, flashcards, or your SD card via nds-bootstrap.
+This section is for dumping game cards using GodMode9i so they can be played on emulators, flashcards, or your SD card via nds-bootstrap.

 ## Requirements
-* The card of the title you would like to dump
+* The game card of the title you would like to dump
 * Your Nintendo DSi console with [Unlaunch](installing-unlaunch) installed

 ## Instructions